sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 Double-checked locking is a software design pattern for reducing the overhead of acquiring a lock.
-The program checks locking criteria, and acquires the lock only if the check indicates that locking is required.
+The program checks locking criteria first, and acquires the lock only if the check indicates that locking is required.

-Typically, Double-checked locking is used for **lazy initialization** in multi-threaded environments, which is a commonly used tactic for delaying the object initialization until the first time it is accessed.
+Typically, double-checked locking is used for **lazy initialization** in multi-threaded environments, which is a commonly used tactic for delaying the object initialization until the first time it is accessed.
-Since only the first access requires locking, so double-checked locking is used to avoid locking overhead of subsequent accesses.
+Since only the first access requires locking, so double-checked locking can be used to avoid locking overhead of subsequent accesses.

 ### Single-threading lazy initialization won't work in multi-threading